Research Grants

 General Procedures and Policies

-Proposals must be submitted by a member of SIOP (which includes Students).
+The principal investigator of the project must be a SIOP member (which includes Student Members) and must submit the research proposal.
 Proposals submitted with a Student as the principal investigator must include a letter of endorsement from a SIOP professional member.

-In order to encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only be involved in one proposal per review cycle per grant.
+To encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only be involved in one proposal per review cycle per grant.
 In addition, individuals who received a Bray-Howard Grant within the last two years are ineligible.
-Before submitting a grant proposal, check with each of your co-authors to ensure that neither of these requirements are being violated.
+Before submitting a grant proposal, check with each of your co-authors to ensure that neither of these requirements is being violated.

 Guidelines for Proposal Budgets

-The explicit policy of the Bray/Howard Program is that grant funds may not be used for overhead or indirect costs.
+The explicit policy of the Bray-Howard Grant Program is that grant funds may not be used for overhead or indirect costs.
 In the committee’s experience, most universities will waive overhead and indirect costs under two circumstances: (a) the grant is relatively modest in size (e.g., under $10,000), and/or (b) the awarding institution (i.e., SIOP Foundation) does not allow it.
-If the above statement disallowing funds to be used for overhead is insufficient, the chair of the Bray/Howard Grant Committee will provide additional documentation and evidence explicitly recognizing this policy.
+If the above statement disallowing funds to be used for overhead is insufficient, a Chair of the Awards Committee will provide additional documentation and evidence explicitly recognizing this policy.

-In addition, grant funds should not be used to pay for ancillary costs related to the project (publication or presentations at conferences, such as open access and registration/ travel costs).
+In addition, grant funds should not be used to pay for ancillary costs related to the project (i.e., publication or presentations at conferences, such as open access and registration/travel costs).

 Criteria for Selecting Award Winners

-• Advance the understanding of assessment center techniques, managerial or leadership development, or preferably both
+• Has the potential for advancing the understanding of assessment center techniques, managerial or leadership development, or preferably both

-• Have a clearly defined project plan, defined deliverables, and budget
+• Has a clearly defined project plan, defined deliverables, and budget

 Format of Proposals